c4arl0s/RysGitTutorial/README.md

 - This kind of merge is called a **fast-forward merge**, since Git is **"fast-forwarding"** through the new commits in the **css** branch.

-- After the merge, both branches have the exact same history, which makes them redundan.
+- After the merge, both branches have the exact same history, which makes them redundant.
 - Unless we wanted to keep developing on the css branch, we are free to get rid of it.

 # 	* [Delete the CSS Branch]()